By MICK ROBERTS ©

-The Merryfield Hotel, which sadly called last drinks in 1972 – 97 years after it opened for business – thankfully remains as a tribute to Nancarrow, at the busy intersection of Sir John Young Crescent and Palmer Street.
+The Merryfield Hotel, which sadly called last drinks in 1972 – 97 years after it opened for business as the Royal Domain Hotel – thankfully remains as a tribute to Nancarrow, at the busy intersection of Sir John Young Crescent and Palmer Street.

 Nancarrow arrived from England to Australia at the age of 24 in 1851 and for years was engaged as a builder for colonial governments in Victoria, South Australia and New South Wales.